-$^{^{2}}$ A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."
+$^{2}$ A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
 S Speed (only for fixed wireless subscribers) The actual speed of the service tier falls below the unserved or underserved thresholds.
-3 Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
+Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
 Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.
-4 L Latency (only for fixed wireless subscribers) The round-trip latency of the broadband service exceeds 100 ms. 5 Speed test by subscriber, showing the excessive latency.
-Provider has countervailing speed test evidence showing latency at or below 100 ms,
+L Latency (only for ® xed wireless subscribers) The round-trip latency of the broadband service exceeds 100 ms. Speed test by subscriber, showing the excessive latency.
+Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system or the CAF performance measurements.

-3 Only locations with a subscribed-to service of 100/20 Mbps or above can challenge locations as underserved.
+&lt;sup>3 Only locations with a subscribed-to service of 100/20 Mbps or above can challenge locations as underserved.
 Speed challenges that do not change the status of a location do not need to be considered.
 For example, a challenge that shows that a location only receives 250 Mbps download speed even though the household has subscribed to gigabit service can be disregarded since it will not change the status of the location to unserved or underserved.

-4 As described in the NOFO, a provider's countervailing speed test should show that 80 percent of a provider's download and upload measurements are at or above 80 percent of the required speed.
+&lt;sup>4 As described in the NOFO, a provider's countervailing speed test should show that 80 percent of a provider's download and upload measurements are at or above 80 percent of the required speed.
 See Performance Measures Order, 33 FCC Rcd at 6528, para.
 51. See BEAD NOFO at 65, n.
 80, Section IV.C.2.a.

-5 Performance Measures Order, including provisions for providers in non-contiguous areas (§21).
+&lt;sup>5 Performance Measures Order, including provisions for providers in non-contiguous areas (§21).